Vidacelinda/Encryption-Textual-Data/RSA signature/README.md

 # private and public keys for "RSA_signature.py" file
 This file will store the signature,private and public keys to be used or generated form the "RSA.py" file.
-The keys should be should be hiddin for security purpose
+The keys and signatuer should be should be hiddin for security purpose